-With Datamyne, you can find sales leads (download lists of US importers and exporters by geographic region, shipment volume, and carrier), local suppliers (see what your competitors are importing from and exporting to) and monitor competitors (locate and qualify suppliers overseas that manufacture the products you sell or market).
+With Datamyne, you can find sales leads (download lists of U.S. importers and exporters by geographic region, shipment volume, and carrier), local suppliers (see what your competitors are importing from and exporting to), and monitor competitors (locate and qualify suppliers overseas that manufacture the products you sell or market).
 Like the other three global business intelligence companies in this list, Datamyne allows you to get in front of market shifts and trends in the global marketplace.

 Fees for Datamyne—including archived Zepol reports—vary, so be sure to inquire.
-These reports provide detailed data on international trade volumes, with Datamyne’s solutions focused on U.S. import and export trades using bill of lading data from U.S. Customs information.
+These reports provide detailed data on international trade volumes, with Datamyne’s solutions focused on U.S. import and export trades using the bill of lading data from U.S. Customs information.

-With Import Genius you can evaluate suppliers, find sales prospects, monitor competitors and research markets—all with the intent to grow your import-export business.
+With Import Genius you can evaluate suppliers, find sales prospects, monitor competitors, and research markets—all with the intent to grow your import-export business.

-Our data contains import information from the bill of lading for shipments entering or leaving 12 countries, including the United States, Argentina, Chile, Colombia, Costa Rica, Ecuador, Panama, Paraguay, Peru, Uruguay, Venezuela, and India.
-For the U.S., we get this shipping manifest data for shipments entering the country by ocean directly from the U.S. Department of Homeland Security.”
+Our data contains [the] import information from the bill of lading for shipments entering or leaving 12 countries, including the United States, Argentina, Chile, Colombia, Costa Rica, Ecuador, Panama, Paraguay, Peru, Uruguay, Venezuela, and India.
+For the U.S., we get this shipping manifest data for shipments entering the country by ocean directly from the U.S. Department of Homeland Security.

 This company is worth mentioning again.
 PIERS tracks all waterborne import and export activities through bill of ladings electronically filed documents and direct feeds from carriers.
 You can access and analyze this data in a way that becomes a competitive weapon for your business.

 For example, do you know where your competitors import from or where they export to and why?
 Once you master the movements, you can determine which markets are growing or which ones are untapped and craft your own strategy that strengthens your position in the world marketplace.
-Fees range, so be sure to check the website for most updated pricing.
+Fees range, so be sure to check the website for the most updated pricing.

 At Panjiva you can find and evaluate legitimate businesses fast.
 You can search for importers and exporters and easily find companies that source or manufacture commodities worldwide (e.g., 10 million companies and over 600 million shipment records).
-You can spot trends across the globe and create a short list of new opportunities with importers and exporters.
+You can spot trends across the globe and create a shortlist of new opportunities with importers and exporters.

 No matter which company you work with, it’s about using the tools to improve your imports and exports and grow in the international marketplace.
-Fees range, so be sure to check the website for most updated pricing.
+Fees range, so be sure to check the website for the most updated pricing.